Moebius Syndrome

 Stellenbosch, WC, ZA

-Darren Oystreck practices in Stellenbosch, South Africa.
+Darren Oystreck practices practicing medicine in Stellenbosch, South Africa.
 Mr. Oystreck is rated as an Elite expert by MediFind in the treatment of Moebius Syndrome.
-His top areas of expertise are Moebius Syndrome, Charlie M Syndrome, Duane-Radial Ray Syndrome, and Brown Syndrome.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Moebius Syndrome, Charlie M Syndrome, Duane-Radial Ray Syndrome, and Brown Syndrome.

 Learn about our expert tiers